learn-co-curriculum/react-props-movie-lab/README.md

 - otherwise, return `<img src={imgMapper[prop]} alt="" />` (using the correct prop)

+Just like the posters in `MovieCard`, we've provided image assets and an object, `imgMapper`, that includes the right images.
+The values of `imgMapper` can be passed directly in as the `src` attribute on an `img` element, but you must use the `IMDBRating` prop as the key to access these values.

 #### Once Finished

 Check out the application and make sure everything is functioning how you would like!